Sources for background information on U.S. attorneys include -

 (2) Internet Resumes.
 Lots of firms and law schools post attorney/professor resumes on their Web sites, and many solo attorneys are posting too.
 Web addresses are generally listed in the print edition of the Martindale-Hubbell legal directory, or you can link to firm Web sites through Internet Legal Resource Guide and FindLaw and Martindale-Hubbell online.
 If all else fails, try one or two search engines then move on.

 (3) Online Rating Networks.
 Avvo and Lawyer RatingZ are free, online lawyer database that assigns a rating to each attorney covered.
 Both potentially provide client feedback.
 Avvo also provides basic biographical information plus disciplinary history.
 Also, the ACC Value Index hosts client feedback for members of the Association for Corporate Council.

 (4) Specialized Directories.
-You can check any available specialized directory, such as Who's Who in American Law, Best Lawyers in America, Super Lawyers, American's Leading Lawyers for Business, American Bank Attorneys or Directory of Bankruptcy Attorneys.
+You can check any available specialized directory, such as Who's Who in American Law, Best Lawyers in America, Super Lawyers, Chambers USA, American Bank Attorneys or Directory of Bankruptcy Attorneys.
 Who's Who is available on Westlaw (MARQUIS).

 If the attorney teaches at a law school, you can check Jurist - The Law Professors' Directory, the AALS Directory of Law Teachers, and/or the "Law Schools" section of Martindale-Hubbell.

 Some practice groups have their own specialized directories, such as World Trademark Review 1000 - The World's Leading Trademark Professionals.

 Some regions have their own specialized directories too, such as Washington's Best Lawyers by The Washingtonian.
 Best Lawyers publishes several city-specific newspaper inserts sometimes called "Top Rated Lawyers" (see e.g. here).